tobocop2/boost_fusion_nlohmann_json_cpp/README.md

 # README

+* The latest version of `nlohmann/json` now has all of the functionality provided by this project, making this library obsolete.

 This library defines a bunch of generic to_json and from_json functions to easily serialize and deserialize types in any namespace

 It depends on nlohmann/json and a few boost headers.